rcos/CSCI2961-01/Syllabus.md

 - Understanding of Open Source Software Tools and community
 - Understanding of Open Source Licensing.
 - Understanding of Tetsing, Version Control.
-- Understanding of Open SOurce Software Stack.
+- Understanding of Open Source Software Stack.

 ## Syllabus: